 This process is rough finishing.

 Mix clay, pine tree ash, ground stone, and water.
 Paint this muddy mixture on the sword.
 Around the Hamon area, scrape off a thin layer of the muddy mixture a little, then dry out.
-By doing Tuchitori process, Hamon appears and cutting-edge hardens at the same time.
+By doing Tuchitori process, Hamon is created and cutting-edge hardens at the same time.

-The final process is sending the sword to a polisher.
-A polisher polishes and brings out the beauty of the surface.
+The final process is to send the sword to a polisher.
+A polisher called Togishi polishes and sharpens the blade.
+He brings out the beauty of the surface and sharpness of the sword, that completes the process.
+Every step of sword-making is important but this final process is a very important part.